animeshrick/authentication/README.md

 # Pure Authentication API

 A Django REST API for user authentication and e-commerce product management.
-This project provides endpoints for user registration, login, password management, profile updates, and product operations suitable for e-commerce use cases (add to cart, search, product detail page, out-of-stock indication, and order association).
+This project provides endpoints for user registration, login, password management, profile updates, and product operations suitable for e-commerce use cases (search, product detail page, out-of-stock indication, and order association).

 ## Features
 - User registration and login
 - Password reset and update
 - User profile update and details
-- Product model for e-commerce (add to cart, search, PDP, OOS, order association)
+- Product model for e-commerce (search, PDP, OOS, order association)
 - Category model with slug auto-generation
 - Product SKU and slug auto-generation
 - Product-Category mapping (each product belongs to a category)